briansimiyuj/doctor-appointment-app/README.md

   1. Create a Profile Page and mount it on Script component and provide a route for it
   2. Wrap the the routes in Script component with the ProfileContext provider as the parent component
-  3. Retrieve `isEditing` and `profile` states from the `ProfileContext`
+  3. Retrieve `isEditing`, `showModal` and `profile` states from the `ProfileContext`
   4. Retrieve `isAuthenticated` state from the `LoginContext`
   5. If `isAuthenticated` is false, mount NotFound Page
   6. If `profile` is null;
     a.
 Display a message to the user that their profile is not found and they should create a new profile
     b.
-Create a button to open edit profile modal by setting `isEditing` to true
+Create a button to open add profile modal by setting  `showModal` to true
     c.
-If `isEditing` is true, display the edit profile modal
+If `showModal` is true, display the add profile modal

   7. If `profile` is not null;
     a.
-If `isEditing` is true, display the add profile modal otherwise display the profile data
+If `isEditing` is true, reuse the add profile modal otherwise display the profile data
+    b.
+Create a button to open edit profile modal by setting  `isEditing` and `showModal` to true

   8. Create a Profile Image component and mount it on Profile page
     a.
 Get the user profile image from the ProfileContext and display it